-- The mother is not able to breastfeed successfully - Mother has sore nipples/flat or inverted nipple - Newborn not well-positioned/attached during breastfeeding - Starts in the first day of birth or later - Newborn looks well otherwise
+- The mother is not able to breastfeed successfully. - Mother has sore nipples/flat or inverted nipples. - Newborn is not well-positioned/attached during breastfeeding. - Starts on the first day of birth or later. - Newborn looks well otherwise.

 4. Cleft lip or palate